JarvisTheAvenger/FloatingLabelTextField/README.md

 # FloatingLabelTextField

-`FloatingLabelTextField` is a beautiful, flexible and customizable implementation of the space saving "Float Label Pattern".
+`FloatingLabelTextField` is a simple and flexible implementation of the space saving "Float Label Pattern".
 It is inspired from `SkyFloatingLabelTextField`

 https://user-images.githubusercontent.com/25341882/149515028-4f879b86-8376-4011-8a5a-35d027d36570.mp4